Free Fire (video game)

+In September 2021, Garena launched Free Fire Max, an enhanced version featuring improved graphics, lighting, and sound effects.
+The game’s official annual esports competition, the Free Fire World Series, set a record as the most-watched esports event at the time, reaching over 5.4 million peak live viewers.

 Gameplay

-In Free Fire, players control a character in a third-person perspective and use a joystick to move.
+In Free Fire, players control a character in a third-person perspective.
 The fire button allows them to shoot and throw items.
 The character can perform actions such as jumping, crawling, and lying down.
 During gameplay, players can utilize the "Gloo Wall" grenade as a form of cover to protect against damage.